ash-j-f/CaelumMagnaVR-public/README.md

 ## Running the Executable

-To load the Star Map Demo, open a windows command line console, change directory to the binary builds directory, and run the following command:
+To load the **Star Map Demo**, open a windows command line console, change directory to the binary builds directory, and run the following command:
 ```
 CaelumMagnaVR.exe +map StarMapDemo
 ```

-To load the Object and Database synchronisation demo (which demonstrates a feature of the PLY Gem), open a windows command line console, change directory to the binary builds directory, and run the following command:
+To load the **Object and Database Synchronisation Demo** (which demonstrates the automatic object and database sync feature of the PLY Gem), view and play the SaveStateDemo through the Lumberyard Editor.
+The save state demo can also be run as part of the standalone executable; open a windows command line console, change directory to the binary builds directory, and run the following command:
 ```
 CaelumMagnaVR.exe +map SaveStateDemo
 ```